-All rapid descent manoeuvres should be practiced initially in smooth conditions with plenty of height, before you need to use them 'for real'.
+All rapid descent manoeuvres should be practiced initially in smooth conditions with plenty of altitude before you need to use them 'for real'.
 It is important to distinguish between the three techniques, and to know the merits of each.
-You should inform your passenger before the flight about all planned manoeuvres.

 Notice: All other manoeuvres, such as full stalls and spins, should be avoided as fast descent techniques.
 They are not very efficient, and incorrect recovery can have dangerous consequences (as with any paraglider)!